 Miessence Probiotics - Our Experience

 The story behind why I even tried InLiven is a funny one.

-I was taking the NOW brand that I mentioned above (but wasn't noticing any real positive benefits), and I was also taking 1 teaspoon of Strata Flora in the afternoon (you can find Strata Flora on Amazon too).
+I was taking the NOW brand that I mentioned above (but wasn't noticing any real positive benefits), and I was also taking 1 teaspoon of Strata Flora in the afternoon (you can find Strata Flora on Amazon too, but always better to support a small company in my opinion).
 Strata Flora is an amazing blend (and it really "makes you poop"), but it isn't just a probiotic, so I was always feeling I should be supplementing with something with more of a "punch."

 Regardless, the makers of Strata Flora were having trouble financially and were possibly going out of business.

 So in order to keep myself "regular" I felt I really needed to go on the hunt for a new probiotic.

 At the time, I read a post at Kitchen Stewardship (Katie's a good friend of mine) about probiotics, and as I perused the comments, I stumbled upon one by Lacey Swartz (she'll be in on the probiotic teleseminar this Thursday night) that was really intriguing.